JumaryS/mike-ju/README.md

 9.  "mv"- moves or rename files
 10. "cp"- copies files

 ##  Git Commands ##

-1. git clone (url) - clones repository to your local mission
+1. git clone (url) - clones repository to your computer
-2. git add(file/directory)- adds change in the working directory to the staging area.
+2. git add(file/directory) - adds change in the working directory to the staging area
-    * git command -m
+3. git commit - commits/saves changes in staging area to the local repository
+4. git push -